Martin Shaded Top

 1976 D-45 Shaded Top

-When you think of 1976 at Martin, many will recall the D-76, a commemorative model for America's bicentennial.
-It was a time of great excitement not just for Martin but for the entire music industry, fueled by the rise of the music movement.
-Of course, the Shaded Top was also being produced.
-In 1976, the D-45 saw its annual production exceed 200 units for the first time, reaching 256.Just how many Shaded Tops were produced that year?
-As an aside, the following year, 1977, saw a strike, resulting in a mere 76 D-45s being made.
+When people think of 1976 at Martin, many likely picture the D-76, the model commemorating the 200th anniversary of the United States.
+It was an era when the music scene was booming, and not only Martin but the entire music industry was thriving—and, of course, the 【Shaded Top】 was also being produced.
+In 1976, annual production of the D-45 exceeded 200 units for the first time, reaching 256 units.Just how many 【Shaded Top】 models were produced?
+As a side note, the following year, 1977, saw a strike, and production of the D-45 dropped to a mere 76 units.

 1979 D-45 Shaded Top 1/2